sajee05/Obsidian/Notes/04 Sociology/Modernity and social changes in Europe and the emergence of Sociology.md

 	- modernity as a reaction to enlightenment = ![[image-97.png]]
 	- aftermath of modernity and emergence of sociology summed up in a diagram ![[image-98.png]]
 	- ![[image-99.png]] NISBET = sociology -> "Child of Enlightenment"
-	- Historical antecedents with the help of thinker:
+	- Historical antecedents with the help of thinker
 		-

-***
-**NOTE:** The name transcribed as "Jane Addams" is written as it appears in the image, though its historical context might be questionable.
-The word transcribed as "providing" is based on the best interpretation of the handwriting.
+		-
 ---
 ## Topic 1
 ### Subtopic